-- c) Net height for novice, junior and senior play is 2.24m. - d) No exposed jewelry to be worn, taping/covering of piercing is allowed.
+- d) No exposed jewelry to be worn, taping/covering of piercing is allowed.
 Jewelry such a rings, bracelets and necklaces and any other items deemed unsafe by competition officials shall be removed. - e) All matches are best 3 out of 5. - f) Warm-ups before matches will follow a 10-5-5 format.
 Ten (10) minutes of common time for on-court warm-up; five (5) minutes for team serving first a net; five (5) minutes for team receiving first at net. - g) Only running shoes with non-marking soles will be allowed for games or practices. - h) Rule 14.3 Assisted Hit is not accepted at the S.D.S.S.A.A. level of play. - i) The length of time-outs shall be one minute. - j) Libero Player The player that is designated as the libero for any set may be team captain or game captain. - k) Uniforms.
-A team is to wear matching uniform tops and matching (at first glance) shorts at all times or the player(s) will not play.
-Studentathletes must remain fully clothed in an appropriate team uniform in the competition area, AND, use the designated locker room or change area to change to and from competitive attire.
+A team is to wear matching uniform tops at all times or the player(s) will not play.
+Student-athletes must remain fully clothed in an appropriate team uniform in the competition area, AND, use the designated locker room or change area to change to and from competitive attire.
 Teams in violation will receive a yellow card which carries a one point penalty.